 The rotation of the earth and influences of the sun and moon create constant movement and instability.
 In order to survive the effects of these shifting forces every living thing has developed a multitude of inherent rhythms...

 All pieces are sold with the fauna and bases shown.
+Other pieces in this series are available.

 These hand thrown sculptures look at communication through body language.
 These silent, powerful gestures can be subtle, at times instinctive, often communicating more than words themselves.
+Other pieces in this series are available.

 So much going on inside our heads.. what do we share, show, hide?